 Recorded incidents use a specific Incident ID in the format TR-XXXX-00000-X:

 - The first block "XXXX" relates to your Mimecast customer account code.

 - The second block "00000" is the incremental incident number.
 This number remains the same when multiple actions are performed on the same incident.

 - The third "X" informs the action that was taken, as described below:

 Indicator Action A The message was removed automatically by us on the discovery of a threat.
 N The message matches a threat found by us, with the administrator notified.
 M The manual removal of the message by the administrator.
 R The message was restored to the user's mailbox due to a remediation error, or a false positive identification.

 The Logs Tab

 By default, this tab displays a summary of the latest five actions taken against incidents.
 The tab also includes a View all Logs link in the bottom right corner to access the full logs queue.

 The Settings Tab

-Your current Status and Mode settings display in the Settings widget, in the bottom left corner of the Overview page.
-Click on the View all Settings link to jump to the Settings tab and make any necessary changes.
+Your current settings display in the Settings widget, in the bottom left corner of the Overview page.
+Click on the View all Settings link, or click on the Settings tab to edit your settings as outlined below: